Il Divo singer Carlos Marin dies from Covid aged 53

 ‘There wiIl never be another voice or spirit like Carlos’

-Spanish Il Divo singer Carlos Marin has died in hospital in Manchester a battle with Covid-19, the group has announced.
+Spanish Il Divo singer Carlos Marin has died in hospital in Manchester, the group has announced, after an apparent battle with Covid-19.

-The 35-year-old, who had been vaccinated, fell ill with the virus on 7 December.
+The 53-year-old, who had been vaccinated, fell ill with the virus on 7 December according to Spanish media.

 “It is with heavy hearts that we are letting you know that our friend and partner, Carlos Marin, has passed away,” the group announced on Twitter.